 In the second semester we have visits from several professionals in the industry.
 Each conducts a one-day workshop with students, outlining the industry and giving them rigorous practice in pitching their work.
 Typically, we will have an agent, a TV producer, a radio producer, a theatre director or literary manager, and a film script editor.

 Application forms are available online and should be completed and returned to us either electronically or through the post.
 If you have any queries please contact the admissions department:

 Telephone: (01225) 875624.

 International students should visit our international pages for more information about our entry requirements, fees and scholarships, and student support.

 Telephone: (01225) 876358.

 Most students accepted onto the course will have either a first degree or a thorough professional training in acting, theatre, television, or film.
 Some students, however, will be accepted on the basis of equivalent life experience.
-Applicants are asked to submit one or two pieces of creative writing with their application form, about twenty pages in all.
-This can be part of a novel, short stories, poems, or script.
-Do not assume it has to be drama.
-Submit your best work rather than your best script.
+Applicants are asked to submit a twenty page script sample with their application form written for any medium.

 What students say...

 In our first class on the MA Scriptwriting, we were asked what one thing we wanted to get out of the course.
 My answer was, "I want to learn how to finish a script!"
 Well, I finished three full scripts during my MA, and have seen my work performed in an international theatre festival, in regional theatres, in a pub cellar, and online.
 I have learned the art of discipline in writing, and found the group feedback sessions particularly rewarding.
 I consider myself lucky to have worked and learned with a talented group of writers and supportive tutors.